 - Using a Bootable USB

-The easiest way to check the CPU architecture if you do not have the OS installed is to head over the Manufacturer’s specsheet online.
+The easiest way to check the CPU architecture if you do not have the OS installed is to head over to the Manufacturer’s spec sheet online.

-However, you will need to know the model number of your CPU in order to look it up.
+However, you will need to know the model number of your CPU to look it up.

 2. Using a Bootable USB / CD

-If you have a bootable drive or a CD with the Windows installation files.
+Suppose you have a bootable drive or a CD with Windows installation files.
 Then you can access the command prompt in the installation menu.

-Once the command prompt opens, you can use the same details as mentioned in method 3 above i.e type set processor and look for the %PROCESSOR_ARCHITECTURE% field.
+Once the command prompt opens, you can use the exact details mentioned in method 3 above, i.e., type set processor and look for the %PROCESSOR_ARCHITECTURE% field.

-This article has excellent information regarding how to open command prompt during Windows Installation.
+This article has excellent information regarding how to open the command prompt during Windows Installation.

-If you are on an older computer, sometimes it becomes important to know how to check what is my processor architecture.
+If you are on an older computer, it is sometimes important to know how to check your processor’s architecture.

-Whether you are installing an operating system, a new software, or RAM sticks on your motherboard, knowing what the computer architecture is crucial.
+Whether you are installing an operating system, new software, or RAM sticks on your motherboard, knowing the computer architecture is crucial.

 After all, the last thing you would want is to purchase extra RAM sticks only to find out that the processor or the OS does not support it!

 In most cases, the operating system is the culprit.
-In other words, most CPUs from 2003-2004 onward conform to the 64 bit architecture.
-However, if you have a 32 bit OS installed, then your entire system will conform to 32 bit due to the OS bottleneck.
+In other words, most CPUs from 2003-2004 conform to the 64-bit architecture.
+However, if you have a 32-bit OS installed, your entire system will do 32-bit due to the OS bottleneck.